IliasWillems/Master-thesis-Sara-Ilias/README.md

 # Master thesis Sara & Ilias
-Repository containing the code used in *title of thesis*
+Repository containing the code used in *Yeo-Johnson transformation of a dependent censoring model with endogenous variables*